IamnotTanzania/quizzes/README.md

 **BONUS TIP:** Sometimes, you'll find some weird words, for example: you've stumbled accross this *mag net*, what do you do?
 You'll need to "merge" them into an actual word.
 In this example, *mag net* turns to *magnet*

-There are also tips throughout each level, I'm not gonna bother listing them here
+There are also tips throughout each level, I'm not gonna bother listing them here.